Monterey County Housing Authority Development Corporation

 How does Monterey County Housing Authority Development Corporation spend its money?

 Monterey County Housing Authority Development Corporation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Monterey County Housing Authority Development Corporation tax-deductible?